Here is my latest Edna St. Vincent Millay dress

 This other design also lends itself to a beautiful wedding or bridal gift.
 This particular one-of-a-kind dress is made from an Edna St. Vincent Millay poem.

 It has a tulle and silk petal skirt with fairy feather wings and comes with its own handcrafted hanger.
-Soon, I'll be making these designs from the Kahil Gibran's classic poems and writing.
+I can also make these designs from the Kahil Gibran's classic poems and writing.

 I listen to music and almost become meditative when I make these.
-They are miniature art pieces that sell for $35-40 each.
 If you are interested in one for yourself or a friend, please contact me.
 I can ship them.

 I found a second hand paperback copy of Edna St. Vincent Millay sonnets and have made a series of miniature dresses out of them as April is National Poetry Month.
 This dress, made from an unnamed sonnet of her earlier work (see below).
 These one-of-a-kind dresses are $25; if interested, contact me